phoenixframework/phoenix/D_controllers.md

 end
 ```

-Then we'll change the `index` action in `web/controllers/page_controller.ex` to do nothing but redirect to our new route.
+Then we'll change the `index` action to do nothing but redirect to our new route.

 ```elixir
 def index(conn, _params) do